uncenter/uncenter.dev/src/posts/self-hosting-google-fonts.md

 ### @font-family and CSS

-To start using this tool, just search your font (one at a time) in the top-left search bar and select the font variations that you decided on.
-GWFH gives you two options for the CSS `@font-face` , and I opted for the ‘Modern Browsers’ option - This provides `.woff` and `.woff2` files, since I assume anyone reading my blog is using anything but Internet Explorer (`.woff` is supported by Edge, Firefox, Chrome, Safari, Opera, iOS, and Android)
+To start using this tool, search for one of your fonts and select the font variations that you decided on.
+GWFH gives you two options for the CSS `@font-face` , and I opted for the ‘Modern Browsers’ option - This provides `.woff` and `.woff2` files, since I assume anyone reading my blog isn't using Internet Explorer (`.woff` is supported by Edge, Firefox, Chrome, Safari, Opera, iOS, and Android).

-<aside class="note note--tip" style="color: #2e3440;"> If you are interested in learning more about different support for font formats, <a style="text-decoration: underline; color:#2e3440;" href="https://medium.com/@aitareydesign/understanding-of-font-formats-ttf-otf-woff-eot-svg-e55e00a1ef2">read this great article that goes into depth on each format</a>.
+<aside class="note note--tip"> If you are interested in learning more about different support for font formats, <a style="text-decoration: underline;" href="https://medium.com/@aitareydesign/understanding-of-font-formats-ttf-otf-woff-eot-svg-e55e00a1ef2">read this great article that goes into depth on each format</a>.
 </aside>

 For example, here is what the CSS for my *Inter* font-family looked like.